Frequently Asked Questions About GFCI Tripping Issues on Welder/Generators | MillerWelds

 GFCI tripping causes

-As a power receptacle where operators plug in tools, lights and other jobsite accessories, GFCIs are fast-acting circuit interrupters designed to shut off electric power within as little as 1/40 of a second in the event of a fault.
-They protect operators from electric shock.
+A power receptacle where operators plug in tools, lights and other jobsite accessories, GFCIs are fast-acting circuit interrupters designed to shut off electric power within as little as 1/40 of a second in the event of a fault.
+These protect operators from electric shock.

 GFCIs work by comparing the amount of current going to and returning from equipment along the circuit conductors.
-If the amount going differs from the amount returning by approximately 5 milliamperes, then the GFCI trips the circuit and removes power from the receptacle.
-The receptacle can be easily reset once the fault is cleared.
+When the amount going differs from the amount returning by approximately 5 milliamperes, the GFCI trips the circuit and removes power from the receptacle.
+It's easy to reset the receptacle once the fault is cleared.

-The design standard for GFCIs, as well as OSHA regulations and standards, have evolved over time.
+The design standard for GFCIs and OSHA regulations and standards have evolved over time.
 GFCIs now regularly self-test and have indicating lights showing their state.
 OSHA and the National Electric Code require GFCIs for workers using temporary wiring.
 To meet the new requirements, GFCIs are more complicated.

 Depending on the type of GFCI being used — and the age and condition of the tools plugged into the receptacle — some users experience problems with frequent GFCI trips or even failures.